DamanB/Skoodle/README.md

 ## How to run Skoodle
 To run Skoodle, simply deploy the index.html file on a local host.
 (I.e. using live server plugin on VS Code)

+##What we Learned
+- How to develop a website using standard
+  - HTML
+  - CSS
+  - JavaScript
+- Client side data storage